Fourier Transform Calculator

 Disclaimer

-This calculator is provided for educational purposes, learning, signal processing practice, and preliminary analysis only.
+This transform calculator is provided for educational purposes, learning, signal processing practice, and preliminary analysis only.
 All final engineering applications (audio, communications, vibration, medical imaging, etc.) must be validated with professional software and reviewed by a qualified engineer.
 The developer and platform are not liable for any errors, misinterpretations, or consequences arising from the use of these results.